HamStudy/hamstudy-hambook/tech2022/content/1. Introduction/1 About.md

 ---

 Understanding the passion and potential of amateur radio is exciting, but how do you actually get started?
-The journey begins with the Technician Class license exam—a gateway that might seem daunting but is actually your first real adventure in ham radio.
+The journey begins with the Technician Class license exam — a gateway that might seem daunting but is actually your first real adventure in ham radio.
 Let's demystify the exam process and show you that with the right approach, you'll be on the airwaves before you know it.